Holt Park

 Holt Park is a medium-sized low-rise 1970s housing estate in the northwest suburbs of Leeds, West Yorkshire, England.
 It is approximately 6 mi from Leeds city centre situated between Tinshill, Cookridge and Adel, and is at the edge of the Leeds urban fringe, bordering the green belt which makes up two thirds of the metropolitan borough of the City of Leeds.
 The nearby Tinshill BT Tower dominates the skyline.

-Holt Park is in the Leeds North West constituency; its Member of Parliament is Labour Co-op Alex Sobel, who won the seat from Liberal Democrats in the 2017 General Election.
-The Labour constituency office is in Holt Park District Centre.
+Holt Park is in the Leeds North West constituency; its Member of Parliament is Labour's Katie White.
 It is part of the Adel & Wharfedale ward of Leeds City Council.

 Housing

 One half of Holt Park was built as a council estate; the other half as private housing, built to typical British 1970s design by the well-known property developer Norman C. Ashton Limited (similar/identical architecture and build can be found in other areas in Leeds and West Yorkshire, including Otley, Ainsty in Wetherby, Ferrybridge and Knottingley), comprising a mixture of detached and semi-detached housing, and several apartments.
 This came about after an agreement between Norman Ashton (an experienced developer) and Leeds City Council to create a new 'village' within the city, which would include a mixture of private and council housing stock with shops and leisure facilities.

 The farm was sold to the developers by The Co-op, who purchased the land in 1920 as one of five dairy farms in Leeds.
 The earlier housing was completed before the farm was closed, and the farmer took advantage of this delivering milk to all the new residents in the early years.

 The council housing is a mixture of two-story terraced houses, end-bungalows and flats with bedroom numbers ranging from one to four.
 These are set in cul-de-sacs within, off and on the periphery of Holtdale Approach, connected by various alleyways and footpaths.
 Some of this stock is now privately owned, but much of it remains under the control of the Council.
 Several blocks of flats, set over three storeys, also exist, albeit owned/managed by a housing association.
 At the same time two schools (Holt Park Middle School and Ralph Thoresby High School), a sports centre (Holt Park Leisure Centre), a library (Holt Park Library, which was annexed to and therefore part of the High School) were built and a shopping centre were built.